sanich123/sanich123/README.md

-Hi, I'm Voronin Alexander aka @sanich123!
+Hi, I'm Voronin Alexander @sanich123!

-I'm interested in Front-end.
 I use React, Typescript, Redux.
-I'm currently learning RegExp (it's terrible thing).
-I don't think you want to collaborate with me, because I'm only junior developer, but you can reach me by aovoronin.piano@gmail.com
+Нou can reach me by aovoronin.piano@gmail.com
 <!---
 sanich123/sanich123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.